 4. Remove Keyloggers

-- Use malware-removal tools for stubborn infections.
+• Use dedicated malware-removal tools for stubborn infections.

-- Change all passwords after cleanup.
+• Crucial: Change all passwords after the cleanup is complete.

 Important: